Chhatrapati Shahu Ji Maharaj University: Administration

-The administration is the Chancellor, the Vice Chancellor and the members of the executive council, the court and the academic council of the university.
+The administration is the Chancellor, the Vice Chancellor and members of the executive council, the court and the academic council of the university.

 The Kulpati (Vice-Chancellor) is a whole-time salaried officer of the university and is appointed by the chancellor from amongst the names submitted to him by a committee constituted in accordance with the provisions above U.P.
 Universities Act 1973.

+Ranking

+In 2024, National Institutional Ranking Framework ranked Chhatrapati Shahu Ji Maharaj University among the top 101-125 pharmacy colleges/universities in India.